 Deogarh is a small farming village in Uttar Pradesh near the border of the former princely state of Gwalior, in Madhya Pradesh.
-The town is known for its impressive monuments dating to the Gupta period, more specifically a fort on the bank of the Betwa River and also a number of monuments of Jain and Hindu origins, within and outside the fort.
+The town is known for its impressive monuments dating to the Gupta period, more specifically a fort on the bank of the Betwa river and a number of monuments of Jain and Hindu origins, within and outside the fort.

-Deogarh tourism thus is sure of an interest to those who have a keen eye for archeology and for some good exploration.
+Deogarh tourism, thus, is sure of an interest to those who have a keen eye for archeology and for some good exploration.

-How to reach Deogarh
+How To Reach Deogarh

 Deogarh can be reached by road, rail and air.
 The nearest railway station is in Lalitpur and the closest airport is the Gwalior airport.